VityaSchel/open-grind-google-oauth-android-app/README.md

 2. Many users won't even need to ever sign in with Google, so adding 100MB+ to app size just to render one page isn't practical.
 3. Additionally, publishing an app to F-Droid's official repository requires building every dependency from source, and building GeckoView takes hours even on powerful machines — this is why you [don't see any apps with GeckoView in the F-Droid repository](https://forum.f-droid.org/t/clean-build-with-geckoview-dependency/11066) (except for browsers such as Fennec and Tor); also GeckoView includes Google Services, so we'd have to patch it before building from source

+**Each CPU architecture adds ~100MB to the universal bundle.
+So Open Grind apk grows from ~70MB to ~500MB just for one page used once only by some people.**

 ## Can we bundle GeckoView with Android app and render the app itself in it?

 No, Tauri's [wry](https://github.com/tauri-apps/wry) only works with system's WebView (i.e Chromium).
-So we'd have to bundle a 100MB+ WebView library *just* to render one Google OAuth page, which most users won't even ever see once.

 ## How do we solve all these issues?